How to Make a Salted Maple Iced Shaken Espresso

 Is Maple Syrup Good in Espresso?

 Yes, yes, and yes!
 Maple syrup is one of the best natural sweeteners for espresso.
-Its earthy, caramelized flavor complements the espresso’s boldness without overpowering it.
+Its earthy, caramelized flavor complements the espresso without overpowering it.
+Sometimes I prefer it to regular sugar or brown sugar because it’s lighter and has a unique taste.

 How to Make Salted Maple Syrup